Part of Nova Aurora, clarity tools for people the legal system was never designed for. $19.99 launch · $29.99 regular · one invoice · this site only

 Is this legal advice?

 No. Legal Bill Review is an analytical service.
-We compare your invoice against industry billing guidelines, professional responsibility rules, and comparable case data — but we don't represent you, can't appear in court, and won't tell you whether to file a fee dispute.
+We compare your invoice against industry billing guidelines, professional responsibility rules, and comparable case data.
+We don't represent you, can't appear in court, and won't tell you whether to file a fee dispute.
 We give you the information; you (or a licensed attorney) decide what to do with it.

 What if my lawyer finds out I had their bill reviewed?